tldraw/tldraw/templates/cloudflare-workers/README.md

   R2](https://developers.cloudflare.com/r2/) bucket.
 - URL metadata unfurling for bookmarks shapes is also supported.

-This is a simplified version of the system that powers multiplayer collaboration for hundreds of thousands of rooms & users on www.tldraw.com.
+This is a minimal setup of the same system that powers multiplayer collaboration for hundreds of thousands of rooms & users on www.tldraw.com.
 Because durable objects effectively create a mini server instance for every single active room, we've never needed to worry about scale.
 Cloudflare handles the tricky infrastructure work of ensuring there's only ever one instance of each room, and